ReADLBench/dnn-benchmark/README.md

 ## Projects structure

 The repository is organized into two main directories:
 - ```pytorch/```: This directory includes folders organized by hardware type and task, such as ```gpu/image_classification/```, with each containing subdirectories for different data representation and reference datasets.
-Each dataset-specific folder holds the code, the fault list and the pretrained weights for the corresponding PyTorch models
+Each dataset-specific folder holds the code, the fault list and the pretrained weights for the corresponding PyTorch models downloadable by running the file ```download_weight.py```
-- ```tensorflow/```: has the same structure as the previous directory but for the Keras models.
+- ```tensorflow/```: has the same structure as the previous directory but for the Keras models downloadable by running the file ```download_weight.py```.

 ## Download Weights